SLATs for Estate Taxes

 What Can a SLAT be Used For?

-A SLAT can be used by a married couple who want to take advantage of their estate tax exemption now while it is still high.
+A SLAT can be used by a married couple who wants to take advantage of their estate tax exemption now while it is still high.

 If you fear the estate tax exemption will be decreased to $5M or $3.5M, then a couple can each use the exemption in current law.
 The goal of a SLAT is to use up that higher exception now, so they get “credit” for it even if they die in the future when the exemption is smaller.

-There is also a business use case discussed below.
+A business use case is also discussed below.

 Even if the estate tax exemption is decreased in the future, there is no “clawback” of your utilized estate tax exemption.
-That is, you don’t “owe” $6M or more in estate taxes if you use your $11M now and the estate tax exclusion is decreased to $5M in the future.
+You don’t “owe” $6M or more in estate taxes if you use your $11M now, and the estate tax exclusion is decreased to $5M in the future.

 Of course, tax law is written in pencil, but this would be a truly evil change to make in the future.
-Let’s talk more about the current taxation of SLATs.
+Let’s discuss the current taxation of SLATs.

 Taxation of SLATs